Meet the ‘Haley Voters for Harris’ who could tip the election

 “[It signals] that they’re seeking Republican support, and that they have Republican support, and that they want more Republican support,” says Mr. Greenwood, a co-chair of Republicans for Harris.

-Mr. McCaffrey, the former Marine, says he knows other Republican voters who plan to break with their party this election.
+Mr. McCaffery, the former Marine, says he knows other Republican voters who plan to break with their party this election.
 Many just aren’t publicizing it, he says.
 “They’re definitely more quiet,” an approach he recommends after experiencing a swatting call, receiving hostile mail and online comments, and being ousted from his position as a local GOP leader since speaking publicly about his disapproval of Mr. Trump.

 Pro-Harris Republican groups bet that if the Harris campaign can sway even a third of undecided Haley supporters in key swing states, that could bring Ms. Harris a winning margin.

 But for some, dislike of both candidates is so strong they can’t see themselves voting for either one.
-Speaking by phone as she delivered ballots to a Philadelphia-area nursing home, Kim Decker, a Harris campaign “super volunteer” says she often meets undecided voters as she canvasses near her home north of the city.
+Speaking by phone as she delivered ballots to a Philadelphia-area nursing home, Kim Decker, a Harris campaign “super volunteer,” says she often meets undecided voters as she canvasses near her home north of the city.
 Many of them may wind up filling out the rest of the ballot but not casting a vote for president, she says.
 “They’re completely decided that they’re not voting for Trump or for Kamala.”

 There’s an answer for those Republicans who feel torn between their Republican values and their dislike of Mr. Trump, says Mr. Greenwood, the former congressman.
 “There will be lots of Republicans in Congress,” he says.
 “It’s not like there’s going to be some left-wing agenda moving through Congress.”